mixu/file-dedupe/readme.md

     --help           Display help
     -v, --version    Display version

-Examples:
+For example, to find all duplicates in current directory and below:

-    `findup --include . > report.txt`: find all duplicates in current directory and below
+    findup --include . > report.txt

 Note that progress is reported on stderr, and output is produced on stdout, so you can just pipe the output to ignore the status information.